-The Statement of Authorities below shows that the OIC spent approximately 27% of its authorities in the first quarter of 2014–2015.
-Because personnel expenses represent 82% of planned expenditures, the spending is spread out equally over the year.
-This statement also indicates a decrease in the Total Available for Use of $3.3 million.
-Major factors contributing to the net decrease include:
+The Statement of Authorities below shows that the OIC spent approximately 22% of its authorities in the first quarter of 2015–2016.
+Because personnel expenses represent 83% of planned expenditures, the spending is spread out equally over the year.
+This statement also indicates an increase in the Total Available for Use of $58,000.
+Major factors contributing to the net increase include:

-- An increase in salary of $0.1 million due to recently signed collective agreements.
+- An increase of $30,000 due to recently signed collective agreements;

-As Table 1 indicates, the OIC’s total budgetary expenditures increased by an amount of $214,000 or 7.6% in the first quarter of 2014−2015, compared to the same period in 2013−2014.
+As Table 1 indicates, the OIC’s total budgetary expenditures decreased by an amount of $612,000 or 26% in the first quarter of 2015–2016, compared to the same period in 2014–2015.
 There were significant variances within elements of planned expenditures, as follows:

-- The increase in Rentals of $23,000 is a result of increased rental charges payable to Public Works and Government Services as a result of the OICrelocation to Gatineau, Quebec.
+- The decrease in Rentals of $47,000 is a result of the timing of the rental charges paid to Public Works and Government Services and of the software maintenance charges; and

 A well-functioning access system is predicated on there being up-to-date legislation, sound administration and robust oversight.
 In the absence of this foundation, right to access federal institution information is jeopardized.

 In recent years, the OIC has constantly improved its processes.
-This allowed the OIC to get better results from year to year despite budget constraints.
-However, the significant and successive budget cuts have placed the OIC at the limit of its financial and organizational flexibility.
-The lapse for 2013-2014 was less than $38,000, which is approximately 0.1% of OIC’s authorities.
-Even when adding the Paylist Expenditures for 2013-2014, the carry forward is still less than 2% of OIC’s authorities.
-In 2013-2014, it would have been extremely difficult for the OIC to bring one more case before the courts without risking overriding the authorities.
+This has allowed the OIC to get better results from year to year despite budget constraints.
+However, significant and successive budget cuts have placed the OIC at the limit of its financial and organizational flexibility.

 This section provides an overview of the savings measures announced in Budget 2012 that are being implemented in order to refocus government and programs: make it easier for Canadians and business to deal with their government; and, modernize and reduce the back office.

-With the Budget 2012 implementation, the OIC budget has been permanently cut by $543,000 in 2014-2015.
+With the Budget 2012 implementation, the OIC budget has been permanently cut by $543,000 in 2014–2015 and all future years.
 This will impact the OIC’s ability to carry out its mandate and progress toward its long-term vision.